Wavegarden: 2010 First man-made waves are produced in Spain

-The first surfable ocean-like wave is made.
-The system comprises a hydrodynamic wavefoil that moves at floor level that leads to the formation of a breaking wave.
-Bewildered by the unusual sight of waves breaking in a mountain backdrop a range of top professionals including former world champions Mick Fanning, Gabriel Medina, make folklore by surfing the artificial knee-high waves.
+The first surfable ocean-like wave was constructed.
+The system comprises a hydrodynamic wavefoil that moves at the floor level, leading to the formation of a breaking wave.
+Bewildered by the unusual sight of waves breaking in a mountain backdrop, a range of top professionals, including former world champions Mick Fanning, Gabriel Medina, make folklore by surfing the artificial knee-high waves.

 2012-13 Creation of Wavegarden Lagoon

 Creation of the first bi-directional surfing lagoon with perfect left and right hand waves.
 The demo model measures 220 x 50m and has a bidirectional wavefoil.
-It creates 120 waves per hour that stand 1.20m (4.25ft) high and rides extend for 20 seconds long.
+It creates 120 waves per hour that stand 1.20 m (4.25 ft) high and last for 20 seconds.
 Professional surfers Taj Burrow and Dane Reynolds validate the surfability of the waves.

 2015 First Wavegarden Lagoon opens in the U.K

-Opening of the world's first public Wavegarden surfing facility Surf Snowdonia in North Wales, U.K. Developed by Conwy Adventure Leisure Ltd. at a cost of £12 million.
+Opening of the world's first public Wavegarden surfing facility Surf Snowdonia in North Wales, U.K. Developed by Conwy Adventure Leisure Ltd. for £12 million.
 In the first 12 months, visitation reached 150,000 people, with 30,000 waves being created.
 The first international surf event in a wave pool, the Red Bull Unleashed, was staged and won by Hawaiian surfer Albee Layer.
-In 2019 Surf Snowdonia modified their trading name to Adventure Parc Snowdonia.
+In 2019, Surf Snowdonia modified its trading name to Adventure Parc Snowdonia.